SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Non-Legitimate Executable Using AcceptEula Parameter"

+    Detects accepteula in command line with non-legitimate executable name.
+Some attackers are masquerading SysInternals tools with decoy names to prevent detection.

+    - **Effort:** intermediate

 ??? abstract "Phorpiex Process Masquerading"

     Detects specific process executable path used by the Phorpiex botnet to masquerade its system process network activity.
 It looks for a pattern of a system process executable name that is not legitimate and running from a folder that is created via a random algorithm 13-15 numbers long.